wso2/docs-is/en/docs/learn/creating-users-using-the-ask-password-option.md

     ```

     !!! info
-         If you are adding users via the management console you should have the following permissions to enable
+         If you are adding users via the management console, you should have the following permissions to enable
         "Ask password" option in the management console.

         -	/permission/admin/manage/identity/governance/view